NicholasBoss/vscodetips/README.md

 ## 8. [CSS Peek](https://marketplace.visualstudio.com/items?itemName=pranaygp.vscode-css-peek)

 CSS Peek is an extension that allows you to peek into CSS definitions in your code directly from HTML or JavaScript files.
 It helps you navigate your CSS code more easily.
+This extension also allows you to jump directly to the CSS file from the HTML file to see the CSS of the element you are working on.

 ## 9. [Polacode](https://marketplace.visualstudio.com/items?itemName=pnp.polacode)